Suzuki Baleno Hatchback (2016 - ) review

 The Baleno is Suzuki's second supermini, offering buyers something larger and rather more spacious than the smaller and cheaper Swift.

-Interested in buying Suzuki Baleno?
+Interested in buying a Suzuki Baleno?

 The Baleno only comes in relatively high trim levels, so the positive impressions begin with the way it looks.
 Indeed, it’s a very smart little thing, with alloy wheels on every model, as well as chrome grille accents, tinted rear windows, a rear spoiler and a huge chunk of chrome trim on the tailgate.
 The most obvious differences between the SZ-T and dearer SZ5 model are that the SZ5 comes with chrome (rather than body-coloured) door handles, chrome beltline mouldings and indicators built into the door mirrors.